USB Circuit Diagramsvoltage converter

 USB Converter Schematic Circuit Diagram 2

-Voltage conversion is achieved by switching on the internal transistor until it is switched off by the comparator or the current-limiting circuit.
-The collector cur-rent flows through coil 11, which stores energy in the form of a magnetic field.
-When the internal transistor is switched off, the current continues flowing through 11 to the load via diode Dl.
-However, the voltage across the coil reverses when this happens, so it is added to the input volt-age.
-The resulting output voltage thus con-sists of the sum of the input voltage and the induced voltage across the coil.
-The output voltage depends on the load cur-rent and the duty cycle of the intemal transistor.
-Voltage divider R5/R6 feeds back a portion of the output voltage to the com-parator in the IC in order to regulate the output voltage.
-C5 determines the clock frequency, which is approximately 55 kHz.
-Network R4, C2 and 0 provides loop compensation.
-The current-sense resistor for the current-limiting circuit is formed by three 141 resistors in parallel (R1, R2 and R3), since SMD resistors with values less than 1 fl are hard to find.
+Voltage conversion occurs by turning on the internal transistor until it’s switched off either by the comparator or the current-limiting circuit.
+The collector current travels through coil L1, storing energy in the form of a magnetic field.
+When the internal transistor switches off, the current continues its flow through L1 to the load via diode D1.
+However, the voltage across the coil reverses during this process, adding to the input voltage.
+Consequently, the output voltage is the sum of the input voltage and the induced voltage across the coil.

 USB Converter Schematic Circuit Diagram 3